 The Feel: Lightweight All Day

 All of the hair is made of 100% kanekelon fiber.
 The locs feel naturally soft, like human hair.
-When I’m exercising, I don’t feel like the locs are grossly damp and heavy.
-And when I’m at the beach, I can run around freely without my wet locks literally holding me down.
+When I’m exercising, I don’t feel like my faux locs are grossly damp and heavy.
+And when I’m at the beach, I can run around freely without my hairstyle literally holding me down.

-Even with a combination of loc accessories added to the hair, there’s just nothing dense feeling about this hair except for the look.
-I’m eager to try the 30-inch locs next time and see if it has the same lightweight feel.
+Even with a combination of loc accessories added to the hair, there’s nothing dense-feeling about this hair except for the look.
+I’m eager to try the 30-inch locs next time and see if they have the same lightweight feel.

 The Value: A Little More Expensive Than Average

-It’s true; most people don't usually spend $177 on their synthetic crochet locs.
-Typically, they'll dish out $36 for 4 packs of hair.
-However, when I'm not too concerned about achieving a certain look with my protective style, I also enjoy using more affordable hair.
+It’s true: Most people don't usually spend $177 on their synthetic crochet locs.
+Typically, they'll dish out something like $36 for 4 packs of hair.
+When I'm not too concerned about achieving a certain look with my protective style, I also enjoy using more affordable hair.

 However, Boho Locs are worth every penny for those who want to achieve an exceptional faux locs look.
 Unfortunately, the cheaper faux locs may be created under poor working conditions in factories, smell horrible, and only last a month or so before needing to be thrown away and replaced.